SandwichGouda/Data/Data.md

 - Parameters : `int func(int a)` ; Arguments : `func(5)`
 - One can declare without defining/assigning a variable.
 One _initializes_ a variable by declaring it and defining it in one go.

+### Basic types

+- A Boolean type was introduced in C99 starting with an underscore (_Bool) to differentiate it in existing programs that had already declared their own identifiers named bool.
+  * Identifiers that begin with an underscore and either an uppercase letter or another underscore are always reserved. * The C standards committee often creates new keywords such as _Bool under the assumption that you have avoided the use of reserved identifiers.
+  * If you haven't, as far as the C standards committee is concerned, it's your fault for not having read the standard more carefully.
+  * In older versions of C, it is still possible to use the bool identifier normally by including `<stdbool.h>`
+  * Historically, Boolean values were represented by integers and still behave as integers.
+They can be stored in integer variables and used anywhere integers would be valid, including in indexing, arithmetic, parsing, and formatting.
+C guarantees that any two true values will compare equally (which was impossible to achieve before the introduction of the bool type).
+Bref, use the bool type.
+- Chars, signed chars and unsigned chars
+  * Each compiler implementation defines `char` to have the same alignment, size, range, representation, and behavior as either `signed char` or `unsigned char`.
+Regardless of the choice made, char is a separate type from the other two and is incompatible with both.
+  * The size of objects of type `char` is always 1 byte, and its width is `CHAR_BIT` bits.
+The CHAR_BIT macro from `<limits.h>` defines the number of bits in a byte.
+The value of `CHAR_BIT` macro cannot be less than 8, and on most modern platforms, it is 8.
+  * Objects of type char can represent the basic execution character set, which is the minimum set of characters required in the execution environment : upper- and lowercase letters, the 10 decimal digits, the space character, punctuation, and control characters.
+  * The `char` type is inappropriate for integer data; use `signed char` to represent small, signed integer values, and use `unsigned char` to represent small, unsigned integer values.
+  * You can represent the characters of a larger character set as wide characters by using the `wchar_t` type, which generally takes more space than a basic character.
+  * Typically, implementations choose 16 or 32 bits to represent a wide character.
+The C standard library provides functions that support both narrow and wide character types. * The `wchar_t` type was not designed to support Unicode and has consequently fallen out of favor for most implementations with the notable exception of Microsoft Visual Studio.
+- Integer types
+  * Signed types : `signed char`, `short int`, `int`, `long int`, and `long long int`
+  * Unsigned types : `unsigned char`, `unsigned short int`, `unsigned int`, `unsigned long int`, and `unsigned long long int`
+  * There is also `bool`.
+  * The signed and unsigned integer types are used to represent integers of various widths.
+  * **Each platform** determines the width for each of these types, given some constraints.
+  * A "**platform**" means the concrete environment in which a C program is translated and executed.
+    + It is usually the combination of :
+    + Hardware architecture (x86-64, ARM64, RISC-V)
+    + Operating system
+    + C implementation, meaning the compiler plus the C standard library plus their documented choices.
+  * Each type has a minimum representable range.
+    + The types are ordered by width, guaranteeing that wider types are **at least as** large as narrower types.
+    + In other words, larger types can always represent all values of all narrower types.
+  * The implementation-defined minimum and maximum representable values for integer types are specified in the `<limits.h>` header file.
+  * There are also Bit-precise int types, and the size if int is typically assigned the natural width suggested by the architecture of the execution environment (for example, 16 bits on a 16-bit architecture and 32 bits on a 32-bit or 64-bit architecture).
+See Page 49 of Effective C, 2nd ed, hoping Chapter 3 will sort things out.
+Check BITINT_MAXWIDTH, etc, re-read this part after Chapter 3.
+- Enumerations
+  * If you don't specify a value to the first enumerator with the = operator, the value of its enumeration constant is 0, and each subsequent enumerator without an = adds 1 to the value of the previous enumeration constant.
+  * Starting with C23, you can specify the underlying type of the enumeration like this:
+    + `enum a : unsigned long long { a0 = 0xFFFFFFFFFFFFFFFFULL };`
+    + For portability and other reasons, it is always better to specify the enumeration type.
+    + An omitted type is implementation defined.
+Visual C++ uses a signed int for the type, and GCC uses an unsigned int.
+- Floating values
+  * They are of three types : `float`, `double`, and `long double`.
+  * The set of values of the type float is a subset of the set of values of the type double; the set of values of the type double is a subset of the set of values of the type long double.
+  * C23 adds three decimal floating types, designated as `_Decimal32`, `_Decimal64`, and `_Decimal128`.
+  * There are also three complex types, designated as `float complex`, `double complex`, and `long double complex`.
+- `void` means "cannot hold any value", `void*` means "a pointer that cannot point to anything".

 ## Go

 ### Go basics